20PeterBread01/AimTux-Configs/README.md

-# AimTuxConfigs
 ## My Current Legit and Rage Configs for AimTux.

-**Rage Config is being improved due to new AA's, I will upload it as soon as possible.**
+*_Rage Config is being improved due to new AA's, I will upload it as soon as possible._*